Sakshi1155/module3p3/README.md

-# Social Media Contract
+# Decentralized Blogging Platform

-A basic Ethereum smart contract for a social media application where users can write posts and create profiles on the blockchain.
+A basic Ethereum smart contract for a blogging application where users can write posts and create profiles on the blockchain.

 ## Prerequisites
 - **Node.js** (for package management)